beajeanm/dryunit/README.md

 opam install dryunit
 ```

-Dryunit works with jbuilder out of the box:
+Dryunit works with dune out of the box:

 ```
 mkdir tests
-dryunit init > tests/jbuild
+dryunit init > tests/dune
 ```

 *(Tip: You can also make the framework explicit by using `dryunit init alcotest`.)*